Physarum Powered Differentiable Linear Programming Layers and Applications

-{\bf Contributions: Backpropagation through LP.} The key difficulty in solving LP within a deep network is efficiently minimizing a loss $\ell(\cdot)$ which depends on a parameter derived from the solution of a LP -- we must backpropagate though the LP solver to update the network weights.
+{\bf Contributions: Backpropagation through LP.} The key difficulty in solving LPs within a deep network is efficiently minimizing a loss $\ell(\cdot)$ which depends on a parameter derived from the solution of a LP -- we must backpropagate {\em through} the LP solver to update the network weights.
 This problem is, of course, not unique to LPs but has been recently encountered in inserting various optimization modules as layers in a neural network, e.g., reverse mode differentiation through an ODE solver \cite{chen2018neural}, differentiable sorting \cite{mena2018learning} and formulating quadratic \cite{amos2017optnet} or cone programs as neural network layers \cite{agrawal2019differentiable}.
-Our inspiration is a beautiful link \cite{straszak2015natural} between dynamics of a slime mold (physarum polycephalum) and mathematical optimization that has received little attention in deep learning.
-Exploiting the ideas in \cite{straszak2015natural} with certain adjustments leads to a ``LP module/layers'' called $\gamma-$AuxPD that can be incorporated within various architectures.
-Specifically, our main theoretical result in Thm. \ref{lem:bm} together with the results in \cite{straszak2015natural} shows that $\gamma-$AuxPD can solve a much larger class of LPs.
-Some immediate advantages of $\gamma-$AuxPD include \begin{inparaenum}[\bfseries (a)] \item simple plug-and-play differentiable LP layers; \item converges fast; \item does not need a feasible solution as an initialization \item very easy to implement (less than 10 lines of code). \end{inparaenum} We demonstrate how these properties provide a practical and easily usable module for solving LPs.
+Our inspiration is a beautiful link \cite{straszak2015natural,johannson2012slime} between dynamics of a slime mold (physarum polycephalum) and mathematical optimization that has not received attention in deep learning.
+Exploiting the ideas in \cite{straszak2015natural,johannson2012slime} with certain adjustments leads to a ``LP module/layers'' called $\gamma-$AuxPD that can be incorporated within various architectures.
+Specifically, our main result in Thm. \ref{lem:bm} together with the results in \cite{straszak2015natural,johannson2012slime} shows that $\gamma-$AuxPD can solve a much larger class of LPs.
+Some immediate advantages of $\gamma-$AuxPD include \begin{inparaenum}[\bfseries (a)] \item simple plug-and-play differentiable LP layers; \item converges fast; \item does not need a feasible solution as an initialization \item very easy to integrate or implement. \end{inparaenum} We demonstrate how these properties provide a practical and easily usable module for solving LPs.